alexbrahastoll/ad-hoc-http/README.md

 the non-blocking methods are used.

-It is then possible to manually handle them (for example, by using multiple fibers and switching between them as each socket gets into an waiting state).
+It is then possible to manually handle them (for example, by using multiple fibers and switching between them as each socket gets into a waiting state).

 ## Acknowledgments